jeslage/storybook-addon-theme-playground/README.md

 `any` | required

-Any provider component which will accept a theme object prop and children.
+Any provider component which will accept a theme object prop and children. `storybook-addon-theme-playground` has no default provider due to extendability.

 ### `overrides`